spyder-ide/langchain-provider/README.md

 ## Development and contribution

 Everyone is welcome to contribute!
+See our [Contributing guide](CONTRIBUTING.md) for more details.

 ## Sponsors